Work with me

 Location(s)

 I am working in the LIG laboratory in Grenoble and will look for students here.
+If you are looking for a great research environment with friendly and brillant researchers from different domains and want to work while admiring the Alps, look no further.

 If you are in Berlin, I can take students in co-supervision with someone else in the IOL lab.
 See the instructions to apply.